ets-labs/python-dependency-injector/README.rst

 What is ``Dependency Injector``?
 ================================

-``Dependency Injector`` is a dependency injection microframework for Python.
+``Dependency Injector`` is a Python dependency injection framework for Python.

 It was designed to be a unified and developer-friendly tool that helps implement a dependency injection design pattern in a formal, pretty, and Pythonic way.